 A plant-filled inner courtyard, graced with old columns, gives you summer and winter lounges, bedrooms and dining areas on two floors.Continue out from the courtyard and you pass to a roofed patio, ideal for dining together, open to a walled garden, completely private and with more accommodation at its far end, near the swimming pool.

 It's all very stylish here.
-Each of the seven bedrooms is named after a fruit tree that grows in the garden: olive, apple, fig, pomegranate, cherry, almond, bay and the emblematic tree of Madrid, the madroño.
+Each of the eight bedrooms is named after a fruit tree that grows in the garden: olive, apple, fig, pomegranate, cherry, almond, bay and the emblematic tree of Madrid, the madroño.
 Each with its own key, we found the bedrooms to be generously spacious and beds comfortable, except the smaller Bedroom 3 Laurel (bay tree).